 Yin and Yang

-Yin is a meditative practice that uses the energy channels of the body and focuses on the connective tissue and facia in the body.
-The poses are held for longer periods of time, with the aim of improving flexibility.
-A Yang practice is faster paced and helps to improve strength and stamina.
-With a Yin and Yang Practice you receive a combination of these two styles of yoga, giving you the best of both worlds.
+Yin Yoga is a meditative practice that utilises the energy channels of the body and focuses on the connective tissue and fascia in the body rather than the musculature.
+The poses are held for longer periods of time, with the aim of passively improving flexibility whilst influencing the subtle body.
+A Yang practice is the polar opposite as it is faster paced and helps to improve strength and stamina.
+By combining both Yin and Yang yoga together in one practice, you receive a balanced combination of these two styles, giving you the benefits of both.

 Restorative Yoga is a floor based practice that requires no effort other than relaxing into gently supported postures that help an unhealthy or injured body restore itself back to a normal healthy state.
 This is the ultimate in relaxation especially when followed with Yoga Nidra.

 Yoga for Horse Riders

 As a keen equestrian herself (who also happens to be a qualified Equine Sports and Remedial Therapist) it makes perfect sense for Alison to offer yoga classes specifically geared towards the needs of her fellow horse riders.
 These classes are themed on particular areas of the body to enhance performance in the saddle, but it is important to add that these classes can be attended by non-riders too.

 Alison has undertaken specialist training to enable her to teach yoga to people living with and recovering from cancer.
 Whilst most general classes may not be suitable at this time, at Foxwood Yoga you are welcomed with open arms.
 In addition these classes are provided on a voluntary donation basis.
 Please contact us for further details.